by Matt, Updated May 2022

 If you like to mountain bike, then Teton Village is the place for you.
 This place is so cool because you can ride the ski lift — with your bike hooked on the side of it — to the top of the mountain, then bike down the hill.

 There are two golf courses near the National Park: Teton Pines and Shooting Star (member-only course).

 Teton Village also has an 18-basket disc golf course.
 It’s free!
 You can rent discs if you need them.

 There are many cabins and historical sites in the park because most of Jackson Hole was settled and privately-owned before it became a National Park.

-The best way to understand these as you drive through the park is to download our audio guide.
+The best way to understand these as you drive through the park is to download our travel guide which includes audio.
 I (Matt) teach a history class at our local university.
 I love to tell stories that help bring the park to life and put it into context.